polkadot-developers/substrate-developer-hub.github.io/docs/build-blockchain/initialize-your-blockchain.md

 In the **Settings** page, configure `remote node` to be `127.0.0.1:9944`.
 After saving the new configuration, you should be able to see other items in the sidebar.

 Go to **Extrinsics** page:
-* use `ALICE` account which is build in the genesis block configuration,
+* choose `ALICE` account.
+This account is hard-coded in the genesis block configuration, automatically pre-funded with currency, and serves as a "super user" to your blockchain.
 * configure **submit the following extrinsic** to be `template` `doSomething(something)`,
 * configure **something** to be any integer you want,
 * click **Submit Transaction**.
-After a few seconds, you should notice the success events showing up.
+After a few seconds, you will notice the success events showing up.

 Then, go to **Chain state** page:
 * configure **selected state query** to be `template` `something(): Option<u32>`
-* click the plus button, you should see the number you just input.
+* click the plus button, you should be able to see the number you just input.

 Now you have interacted with your node successfully.
 Get yourself familiar with all the pages and enjoy your first blockchain!